stavrina/test-gh-deployment/README.md

 # Royce Data Handbook

- This is a collection of guides, tutorials, and bits of information for the Royce Institute Data Infrastructure Project
+ This is a collection of guides, tutorials, and bits of information for the Royce Institute Data Infrastructure Project, we have written an extensive tutorial on how you can contribute which can be found [here].

 ## Usage